Campbell Valley (Langley Township) — A Buyer’s Guide

 Campbell Valley Regional Park is 1,326 acres (535 ha) — the Township of Langley’s largest single park and one of the largest regional parks in Metro Vancouver.
 Operated by Metro Vancouver Regional Parks.
 Fixed-entry trailheads at 16 Avenue (north entrance) and 8 Avenue (south entrance). ~50 km of multi-use trails (hiking, dog walking).
 Dedicated equestrian trail network with horse trailer parking.
 The Annand/Rowlatt heritage farmstead.
 The Rowlatt Mile riding ring.
 Substantial wetland complex.
 Summer events including the annual Country Celebration.

 The park is the variable that makes Campbell Valley behave differently than competing Langley acreage zones.
-Acreage parcels that physically abut the park (along 16 Avenue, 8 Avenue, 200 Street, 204 Street) trade at a 15–25% premium over otherwise-equivalent inventory in this analyst’s observation.
+Acreage parcels that physically abut the park (along 16 Avenue, 8 Avenue, 200 Street, 204 Street) have typically traded at a 15–25% premium over otherwise-equivalent inventory.
 Buyers whose lifestyle revolves around riding trails or daily dog walks self-select into park-adjacent inventory and pay for it.
 Note: park frontage does not confer access — trail access is via the fixed entry points.

 Border proximity — Pacific Highway crossing 5–10 minutes south